gchure/phd/docs/src/chapter_04/section_10_methods.md

 division of the parent cell is binomially distributed with a probability
 $p$.
 We can make the approximation that partitioning of the repressors is even such that $p =
 1/2$.
-The validity of this approximation is discussed in detail in the SI text.
+The validity of this approximation is discussed in detail in Chapter 8.
 Using @Eq:growth_ian and the change-of-variables formula, we can define the likelihood $g([I_1, I_2]\,\vert\, \alpha)$ as
 $$
 g([I_1, I_2]\,\vert\,\alpha) =